foundation/inky/README.md

 ## Usage

-Inky can be used standalone or as a Gulp plugin.
+Inky can be used standalone, as a Gulp plugin, or with a CLI.
 You can also access the `Inky` parser class directly.

 ### Standalone